 Sun: Even if the winter’s cold and wind have passed, your hair still requires protection.
 If you spend too much time outside, the sun’s UV rays can damage your hair, burn your scalp, and even darken your hair.
 To protect your hair and scalp, use a leave-in conditioner with SPF, and cover your hair with a scarf or hat if you’ll be outside for a lengthy period.

 Heat: Your hair is already drying out from the sun, so don’t add to the problem by using heat tools.
 So put the straightener and blow dryer away and enjoy the summer without the heat.

 You can also take some good supplements for heat absorption for your hair and skin.
-For example, the Manjishtha supplement provided by Yukti herbs is a natural herb consisting of blood purification and eliminates excess heat.
+For example, the Manjishtha supplement provided by Yukti Herbs is a natural herb consisting of blood purification and eliminating excess heat.